Kentucky Rent Increase Laws

 How Much Notice is Needed to Raise Rent in Kentucky?

 Kentucky law does not require a specific notice period before raising rent.
-However, the law does require that landlords act in good faith, meaning they must give the tenant reasonable notice when increasing rent.
-In many states, one month is considered reasonable.
+The law does require that landlords act in good faith, meaning they must give the tenant reasonable notice when increasing rent.
+In typical rental situations, one month of advance notice often will be reasonable.

 How Much Can a Landlord Raise Rent in Kentucky?

-In Kentucky, landlords can raise the rent by any amount that they wish.
+Kentucky landlords may raise the rent by any amount that they wish.
 There is no legal limit or cap on the amount of a rent increase.

 Sources